HAS-Tools-Fall2020/homework-Bensketball/Submissions/mitchell_HW4.md

 <a name="qns"></a>
 ## Assignment Questions

-1. Describe the variables flow, year, month, and day.
-What type of objects are they, what are they composed of, and how long are they?
+1. Include discussion of the quantitative analysis that lead to your prediction.
+This can include any analysis you complete but must include at least two histograms and some quantitative discussion of flow quantiles that helped you make your decision.

 **Ans:**
-`'flow', 'year', 'month', and 'day' are all lists, "cut up" from the downloaded USGS NWIS data titled 'streamflow_week3.txt'.
 `

-2. How many times was the daily flow greater than your prediction in the month of September (express your answer in terms of the total number of times and as a percentage)?
+`

+2. Describe the variable flow_data:
+- What is it?
+- What type of values is composed of?
+- What is are its dimensions, and total size?

 **Ans:**
 `
 `

+3. How many times was the daily flow greater than your prediction in the month of September (express your answer in terms of the total number of times and as a percentage)?

+**Ans:**
+`
+`

-3. How would your answer to the previous question change if you considered only daily flows in or before 2000?
+4. How would your answer to the previous question change if you considered only daily flows in or before 2000?
 Same question for the flows in or after the year 2010? (again report total number of times and percentage)

 **Ans:**
 `
 `

-4. How does the daily flow generally change from the first half of September to the second?
+5. How does the daily flow generally change from the first half of September to the second?

 **Ans:**
 `